Suo-Lab/TCREpitopeBenchmark/README.md

 If you already know the actual TCR and epitope binding labels, you can calculate the model prediction accuracy using the Jupyter file we provided, named ```Evaluation_metrics_calculation ``` .
 You can directly call the  ``` calculate ```  function from that file.
 The usage is as follows:
 ```
-data_path="result_path/predition.csv"
+data_path="./result_path/predition.csv"
-result_path="result_path/predition"
+result_path="./result_path/predition"
 column='epitope'
 calculate(data_path, result_path, column)
 ```

-Note: Due to code permission issues, the models DLpTCR-FULL, DLpTCR-CNN, and DLpTCR-RESNET can be accessed and used via their respective GitHub repositories(https://github.com/jiangBiolab/DLpTCR).
+Note: Due to code permission issues, the models DLpTCR-FULL, DLpTCR-CNN, and DLpTCR-RESNET can only be accessed and used via the GitHub repository (https://github.com/JiangBioLab/DLpTCR/).